idrkanywayy/AI-Daydream-The-Clark-Metric/README.md

 Not as proof that God needed blood before He could forgive.

-Jesus came as the correction of the Arrow.
+Jesus came as the correction of our path..

 Love entering the system in human form.